pavradev/blog/content/001-aws-architecture-for-data-analytics-app/README.md

 # Implementation

-You can find implementation of the described architection in[this github repository](https://github.com/pavradev/data-analytics-app-architecture-aws)
+You can find implementation of the described architection in [this github repository](https://github.com/pavradev/data-analytics-app-architecture-aws)